jeezzemax/kendo-docs/howto/use-cors-with-all-modern-browsers.md

     }

 Now, Opera (any other non-CORS browser) will use an alternate configuration of the Kendo UI data source pointed at a JSONP endpoint and expecting a JSON response.
 Not pretty code, but it's functional.
 Sometimes, that's what it takes to build software that runs in *every major browser and platform.*

-You can see everything in action by [visiting the updated Feed Reader demo](http://htmlui.com/demos/kendo/feedreader/index.html).
-Full source and context are a right-click, view source away.

 ## Bottom Line on CORS
 Hopefully this post helps highlight the value of CORS and how it can be used with most modern browsers.
 As more app code moves to the client, the need for CORS will only grow.
 Start playing with it today and help push web standards to the next level.